CiscoTestAutomation/genie/docs/cookbooks/parsers.rst

 ------------------------------------

 Adding `raw_data=True` when calling parse gives you access to the raw output of the command.
 All you need to do is get the value in the attribute named raw_output.
-This attribute contains a list of dictionaries containing all commands executed for this parser call.
+This attribute comprises a list of dictionaries containing all commands executed for this parser call.
 Each item has three keys:
 - command: a string containing the command that was executed.
 - kwargs: the keyword arguments required to execute the command.